ziyyy101/FizzBuzz/README.md

 - [ ] In `Reduce.java`, write a main method that prints how many steps it takes to reach 0 if you start at 100.
 Add this file to your project, commit, and push.
 If you don't get the right answer, that's okay for now.

-This is to get you to practice.
-You'll have until the end of the week to work out the details and submit your working code on MarkUs.
+If you don't get the right answer immediately, that's okay!
+Make sure everyone on your team is able to arrive at the correct code for this.

+---

+## Task 6: Submit on MarkUs to Test

+---

 And that's it for the first lab activity of the term!

-- [ ] Check with those around you to see how many commits you each made during the lab.
+- [ ] Check with your team to see how many commits you each made during the lab in your lab1.FizzBuzz repo.
   You can view the log of commits on GitHub or use the `git log` command to view a summary of the commits to the repository.

-## Coding homework for this week
-See the Week 2 module on Quercus for how to get started on the part of the homework related to the above two problems.

-## Learning Java
-You should start working through the learning Java materials available on Quercus.
-This will more formally cover a lot of the syntax which you just saw for possibly the first time during the lab today.

 ## Further practice